cbartram/kraken-client/README.md

 ```
 - A shaded JAR of the plugin must be built and uploaded to the `/plugins` prefix of the S3 bucket on the backend
 - The `rootProject.name` field in `settings.gradle` **MUST** be the same name as the `@PluginDescriptor` name.
 It should also replace any spaces with dashes "-".
+- (Optional) Ideally JAR file names for plugins are as small as possible.
+Replacing words like `snapshot-all` with a simple semantic version is helpful.

 ## Running the tests